Co-Investigator, Research Project 2, MISM

 Asst.
 Professor in Microbiology & Immunology, UMICH

-Dr. Elliott Sorelle leads a research program focused on understanding how Epstein-Barr virus (EBV) interacts with the human host to drive disease.
-EBV infects nearly all adults worldwide and poses a significant public health burden due to its association with cancers and autoimmune disorders.
-Dr. Sorelle’s lab investigates disease relevant EBV–host dynamics using experimentally tractable infection models alongside single-cell technologies (scRNA-seq, scATAC-seq), flow cytometry, microscopy, and spatial biology.
+Dr. Sorelle’s laboratory investigates disease–relevant EBV–host dynamics using experimentally tractable infection models alongside single-cell technologies (scRNA-seq, scATAC-seq), flow cytometry, microscopy, and spatial biology.
 In collaboration with clinicians at the University of Michigan and beyond, his team characterizes the genome-wide landscapes of EBV-associated tumors and their microenvironments.
 Their work advances the understanding of fundamental host–virus regulatory mechanisms and informs the development of improved therapies for EBV-associated diseases.
+Dr. SoRelle serves as Co-Investigator for MISM Research Project 2.